brucetieu/bitcoin-blockchain/README.md

 `"Blockchain healthy"`

 Now, you should be able to make requests to the API.
-Refer to the [swagger](docs/swagger.yaml) for more information on the available endpoints.
+Refer to the [swagger](docs/swagger.yaml) for more information on the available endpoints, or visit `localhost:5000/swagger/index.html` once the service is running.

 Alternatively, if you have [docker hub](https://hub.docker.com/), you may pull the image from docker and run it as a container with the following commands